• Skip to main content

 As a result, a stronger heart lowers your heart rate because the muscle does not have to work too hard to move blood around your body.

-Assault air bikes can help lower your heart rate by providing an intense lower, and upper body workout-which is why they are so popular.
+Assault air bikes can help lower your heart rate by providing an intense lower and upper-body workout.

 As a result, a stronger heart can improve your cardiovascular fitness and overall health.

-Assault Bike Workouts
+7 Great Assault Bike Workouts

-Try the ones preloaded into the performance monitor, or try one of these workouts instead!
+Try the ones preloaded into the performance monitor, or try one of these workouts instead.

 Adjust the following workouts according to your current fitness level.
+All weights, durations, etc., are suggestions only.

 #1.
 Deadlifts and Assault Bike Intervals